madkom/event-sourcing-php/README.md

 ### About the project

-The goal of the project is to provide example micro-service powered by event sourcing architecture.
+The goal of the project is to provide example of micro-service (distributed) architecture powered by event sourcing.

 There are two main applications.
 Read more about story around applications in `Domain Scenarios` section